fourdollars/go-playground/fcgi-spawner/README.md

 Common issues:
 -   **502 Bad Gateway**: The child process is likely crashing or not responding.
 Check the spawner logs for errors from your application.
--   **Connection Errors**: Ensure your application is a socket-based `.fcgi` application and that the spawner is configured with `-socketDir`.
+-   **Connection Errors**: If using socket mode, ensure the spawner has permissions to write to the `-socketDir`.

 ## 📄 License